citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/processes/event/event-monitor-managers.md

 1. The following cadastral fields are available to the user to make it easier to identify the desired items in the standard feature
 listing:  **Title**  and **Status**.

-2. There are action buttons available to the user for each item in the listing, they are: *"Edit* and *Delete*.
+2. There are action buttons available to the user for each item in the listing, they are: *Edit* and *Delete*.

 ![Listing](images/managers.img30.jpg)